 Madagascar is a one-off; there is no other place like it.
 Its landscapes, animals and plants are simply fantastic!
 Near the equator with an astonishing array of habitats, ranging from rainforests to deserts and from mountain tops to mangrove swamps, it is one of the most important countries for biodiversity on the planet.
 The tropical climate is a perfect host to the process of nature and, like nowhere else, the variety and richness of life has flourished.
-We will see much of the unique flora and fauna of Northern Madagascar on this adventurous trip.
-As part of our commitment to responsible travel and in conjunction with Woodstock.org we finance a tree nursery and orchard in Italavina – which is a long term reforestation project.
+We will see much of the unique flora and fauna of Northern Madagascar on this exceptional off-the-beaten-track, nature guided expedition.
+As part of our commitment to responsible travel and in conjunction with Woodenstock.org we finance a tree nursery and orchard in Italavina – which is a long term reforestation project.

 Day 1: Antananarivo

 After arriving in Antananarivo (or Tana, as it is known by the locals) late pm, you will be met at the airport and transferred to your hotel.

 After breakfast you will meet your guide and we will head towards Ambohitantely National Reserve (approx. 3 hrs).
 This afternoon we will spend the time hiking through this special reserve.

 Ambohitantely special reserve protects the last of the original highlands forest.
 It is covered with natural forest and grassy plains and is known for its astonishing populations of palms.
 It is inhabited by 12 mammal species including the common brown lemur, the brown mouse lemur and the eastern woolly lemur (the latter two being nocturnal).
 It is a great location to see birds – with over 48 species including the Madagascar crested Ibis.

 Days 3: Trekking in the reserve & Ankarafantsika (B,L,D)

 We will spend the morning trekking this reserve again before heading back to our car for our transfer to Ankarafantsika (approx. 6 hr transfer).